srid/heroku-buildpack-elm/README.md

 ## Customizing

-By default elm master branch binaries are used.
-To specify an alternative Elm
-version:
+The buildpack aims to use the latest version of Elm by default.
+To specify an alternative Elm version, create this file in your repo:

 ```
 $ cat > .buildpack.env